 - Excessive weight

-Since multiples pregnancies are more common in cases of IVF, and most surrogates tend to be over age 25, you naturally carry a few extra risk factors than you may have had in your personal pregnancies.
-Additionally, most women will gain a bit of weight during the medical cycle that precedes a transfer and, if needed, additional transfer cycles incurred before the development of a viable pregnancy.
-As a result of these factors, many women have elevated glucose levels at the conclusion of their one hour glucose tolerance test.
+Since multiple pregnancies are more common when using IVF, and most surrogates tend to be over the age of 25, you naturally carry a few extra risk factors than you may have had in your personal pregnancies.
+As a result, your glucose tolerance test may show elevated glucose levels.

-If the one hour glucose tolerance test does come back elevated, know that this does not automatically mean that you have or will be diagnosed with diabetes.
-Instead, you will be asked to take a three hour version of the test.
-This test will be used to diagnose diabetes, if present.
+If the one-hour glucose tolerance test comes back elevated, this does not automatically mean that you have or will be diagnosed with diabetes.
+Instead, you will be asked to take a three-hour version of the test.

-For that test, you will be asked to fast for a period of twelve hours before the test.
-Next, you show up at the lab and give a baseline blood draw before consuming the sugared glucose drink.
-Your blood will be drawn again at one hour, two hours, and three hours after consumption.
-This time doctors are looking to see not only if your glucose levels are elevated, but also if your body is able to self-regulate and lower those levels within a certain time frame.
-If levels are elevated, and you are not able to regulate without intervention, you will be diagnosed as a gestational diabetic.
+You will be asked to fast for a period of twelve hours before the three-hour test.
+When you show up at the lab, you’ll give a baseline blood draw before consuming the sugared glucose drink.
+Your blood will be drawn again at one hour, two hours and three hours.
+Doctors will look to see if your body is able to self-regulate and lower glucose levels within a certain time frame.
+If your levels are elevated and you are not able to regulate without intervention, you will be diagnosed as a gestational diabetic.

-If you do wind up with a diabetes diagnosis, it is important to understand that there is nothing you could have done to prevent this.
-This is not a lifestyle issue and you have nothing to feel guilty or ashamed about.
-Unlike type 1 diabetes, which is typically inherited, or type 2 diabetes, which typically is the result of excessive weight and poor diet, gestational diabetes tends to be linked to how the body regulates pregnancy hormones.
+If you are diagnosed, it is important to understand that there is nothing you could have done to prevent this.
+Unlike type 1 diabetes, which is typically inherited, or type 2 diabetes, which is typically the result of excessive weight and poor diet, gestational diabetes tends to be linked to how the body regulates pregnancy hormones.
 Some women experience fatigue, excessive thirst, and blurred vision if they are diagnosed.

-For most women, gestational diabetes will go away once the child is born.
-The American Diabetes Association women who developed gestational diabetes should have a two hour glucose tolerance test at six weeks postpartum in order to ensure that the diabetes has cleared up.
-Women who have developed gestational diabetes will be at an increased risk to develop type two diabetes later in life, so you should also plan to have your sugar levels tested every three years following delivery.
+For most women, gestational diabetes will go away after the child is born.
+The American Diabetes Association says women who develop gestational diabetes should have a two-hour glucose tolerance test at six weeks postpartum to ensure the condition has cleared up.
+Women who have developed gestational diabetes will be at an increased risk of developing type 2 diabetes later in life and should plan to have blood sugar levels tested every three years following the delivery.